divaamahajan/goWebServer/README.md

   - Serves static files from the `static` directory using `http.FileServer`.
   - Starts the server to listen on port 8080.

-### Conclusion

-Understanding each component of the code is crucial for building and maintaining a web server in Go.
-By breaking down the code into smaller, understandable parts, we gain insights into how the server processes requests, handles form submissions, serves static files, and more.
-This knowledge forms the foundation for developing more complex web applications in Go.
 ## Step 5: Running the Server

 Navigate to your project directory in the terminal and run the following command to start the server: